JCabral88/Final-Project/README.md

 # Conclusion🎓

 Building this chatbot with NLP techniques help me do it in an easier way rather than using pre defined libraries of python.
-Applying a Neural Network with TFlearn structure definitely enhances the output result of the chatbot due to the several node layers accuracy in predicting the output.
+Applying a Neural Network with TFlearn structure definitely enhances the output result of the chatbot due to the multiple node layers accuracy in predicting the output.
-There are still sereval ways that we can improve this chat bot, the first one is to add more different content to the dataset in order to have more information from more movies, the second one is to fit another model type, maybe from Keras, and check bot behaviour.
+There are still several ways that we can improve this chat bot, the first one is to add more different content to the dataset in order to have more information from more movies, the second one is to fit another model type, maybe from Keras, and check bot behaviour.

 Overall Cinebot can be an easy and fast tool for you to have movie information at hand, this way you can beat your friends in an argument regarding an Oscar winner for example 😏

 ![MovieNetflixGIF.gif](images/MovieNetflixGIF.gif)

-# Sources🧭
+# Sources 🧭

 - [investopedia.com/terms/c/chatbot.asp](http://www.investopedia.com/terms/c/chatbot.asp)
 - [investopedia.com/terms/n/neuralnetwork.asp](https://www.investopedia.com/terms/n/neuralnetwork.asp)